Łukasz Fabiański: Swansea City

 On 29 May 2014, it was announced that Fabiański would join fellow Premier League side Swansea City on a free transfer when his Arsenal contract expired on 1 July.
 He said of the transfer, "The main reason I came to Swansea was because I want to be the number one goalkeeper."
 He made his competitive debut for the club on 16 August, a 2–1 win against Manchester United at Old Trafford in the first match of the Premier League season.
 On 7 December 2014, Fabiański was sent off in Swansea's 1–3 loss at West Ham United for a foul on Diafra Sakho.
 On 11 May 2015, Fabiański kept a clean sheet and was named man of the match in a 1–0 win against Arsenal on his return to the Emirates Stadium.
 On 6 July, Fabiański signed a new four-year contract with Swansea, which would keep him at the club until June 2019.
 Fabiański played all 38 of Swansea's Premier League games of 2017–18 and was voted Player of the Season by the club's supporters.
 His performances did not prevent the club from ending the season 18th and they were relegated to the Championship.

 West Ham United

 On 20 June 2018, Premier League club West Ham United announced the transfer of Fabiański for £7 million.
 He signed a three-year contract with the club.
 Fabiański, the first Pole to play first-team football for West Ham, was installed as first-choice 'keeper at the start of the 2018–19 season.
 On 4 December 2018, Fabiański saved his first penalty as a West Ham goalkeeper, saving Joe Ralls' effort in a 3–1 win against Cardiff City.
 For his performances throughout the season, during which he was ever-present, he was named Hammer of the Year.

 In September 2019, he suffered a hip injury.
 During his absence, Roberto and David Martin deputised for Fabiański.

 In March 2021, Fabiański extended his contract with West Ham until June 2022.

 On 12 January 2022, Fabianski made his 300th Premier League appearance in a 2–0 victory over Norwich City, the first player from Poland to reach this landmark.

-After having started all 24 of West Ham’s Premier League games in the 2022-23 season, on 25 February 2023 he fractured his cheekbone and eye socket in a home game against Nottingham Forest.
-He had to come off in the 69th minute and was replaced by Alphonse Areola.